Piotr1215/crossplane-demo/README.md

 and now, install AWS provider on the cluster `kubectl apply -f https://raw.githubusercontent.com/crossplane/crossplane/release-1.5/docs/snippets/configure/aws/providerconfig.yaml`

-From there onwards you should be able to follow along with the demo from Crossplane's web page.
+From there onwards you should be able to follow along with the demos from [Crossplane's web page](https://crossplane.io/docs/v1.5/getting-started/provision-infrastructure.html).

 ### Deploy RDS Instance